vsundar95/BeginnerRust/README.md

 A trait is an interface that something an object i.e. struct can do.
 It is similar to that of the impl function but it is a specific trait

+The example uses the to_string trait where we need to create an impl function and "for" it from the struct.